November 23 2023

 - carry out the proposed project as planned

-- notify the Conseil as soon as possible if unable to carry out the project in the fiscal year for which the grant was awarded.
-In such cases, the grant recipient may be obliged to reimburse some or all of the amount awarded
+- notify the advisor as soon as possible of any major modification to the project for which the grant was awarded or if unable to carry out the project during the intended fiscal year.
+Depending on the situation, the recipient may be asked to reimburse the grant in full or in part.

 - if requested, submit activity reports and financial statements at the required times